Lonimokio/ImCon/README.md

-# ImCon
+# ImCon (WIP)
-ImCon (Short for image converter) is a useful tool originally designed to take image location from a database, sort them and convert to webp.
+## ImCon (Short for image converter) is a useful tool originally designed to take image location from a database, sort them and convert to webp.
 This is intended to help websites that use databases to store images.
 With this you can make websites ligther fast and easily.
-WIP
+## Aditional functionality will be added for example normal file conversion from the computer.